ECON 490 - Economics Internships Application

 ECON 490 - Economics Internship Application

-Students who are Economic majors can participate in the ECON 490 Practicum in Economics internship program.
-The internship is a one-time opportunity to enhance your educational experience by allowing you to apply classroom knowledge in a professional environment.
-Internships offer numerous benefits.
-You will be able to explore specific careers while developing new skills and enhancing current strengths.
+Economic majors can participate in the ECON 490 Practicum in Economics internship program.
+The internship is a one-time opportunity to enhance students’ educational experience by allowing them to apply classroom knowledge in a professional environment.
+Internships allow students to explore specific careers while developing new skills and enhancing current strengths.
 Gaining this career-related experience improves students’ prospects on the job market and often leads to employment at the place of internship.

-Internships require a semester work of 10-20 hours per week, 150+ hours total, of on-site experience to earn three credit hours toward a degree.
+Internships require an equivalent of a semester of work at 10-20 hours per week, 150+ hours total to earn three credit hours toward a degree.
 Internships may be either on-site or remote.
-Economics Internships Credit Opportunities are approved through the department chair.
+Economics Internships Credit Opportunities are approved by the Economics department chair.

 Internships benefit the host company in many ways.
-Companies who utilize WKU Interns receive highly motivated and talented students who serve as assistants or junior staff members.
-These student interns are bright, responsible and eager to work.
+Companies who utilize WKU interns receive highly motivated and talented students who serve as assistants or junior staff members.
+The student interns are bright, responsible, and eager to work.
 Student interns can bring enthusiasm and new ideas to the workplace.
 Their responsibilities differ from site to site depending on the company's needs but they should involve real-world work experience that will enhance students’ education.
 Student interns can assist in daily operations of a company or in the implementation of a special program or project.
-Supervising an Intern also allows a company to observe a potential employee.
-Employer understands that WKU does not assume liability for any injury or damage sustained or caused by the student.
+Supervising an intern also allows a company to observe a potential employee.

 - Junior Standing and completion of at least 12 hours of upper division economics courses.